H&R Block Review

 Limited mobility between sections

-H&R Block does allow you to view a clear hierarchy of all the tasks you may need to complete, but they do not allow you to skip forward and work on later tasks.
+H&R Block does allow you to view a clear hierarchy of all the tasks you may need to complete, but it does not allow you to skip forward and work on later tasks.
 Once you start a section, the ability to work on the individual subtasks is granted.
 Working ahead has its risks, as deduction topics can potentially be missed.
 For those who consistently file similar taxes and know what types of deductions to look for, having the ability to work through sections according to your own preferences would be ideal.

 High price tag